KUWTK Season 13 Episode 2 Recap Kim Paris Robbery Story

 "Kim was in shock.
 We were all so traumatized; we left Paris before the sun came up," Kris says.

-Jump forward to Kim, Kris, and Kourtney arriving at the apartment in New York.
+Jump back/forward to Kim, Kris, and Kourtney arriving at the apartment in New York.
 "I just want to see them for like a second," Kim says when she and Kanye are talking about the kids in the elevator.
 Kris cries when Kim sees her children.
-"For the rest of us, the thought of losing Kim is emotionally scarring and hard to overcome," Kris says, the emotions on the surface bubbling over as she does her interview segment for the show.
+"For the rest of us, the thought of losing Kim is emotionally scarring and hard to overcome," Kris says, the emotions on the surface overcoming her as she does her interview segment for the show.
 "That's it.
 I can't talk about it anymore," she says before tearing up.

 Advertisement